mpstewart/oh-my-zsh/README.md

 ### Description

-This is my for of Oh My Zsh, which I've basically done for the following reasons:
+This is my fork of Oh My Zsh, which I've basically done for the following reasons:

 ##### 1. Custom theme